Leah1977/LSH_Electricians_MS1/README.md

 No fix required.

-## Testing the form on the services page.
+## Tested the form on the services page.

 Tested the form.
 Entered in details to each relevant section.
 I checked the submit button by clicking on it.